cchin013/ucr_minecraft_authentication/README.md

 made with / with the help of:

-- Laravel (and by extension - Composer)
+- Laravel (and by extension - PHP and Composer)
 - VueJS (and by extension - HTML/CSS/JavaScript)
 - Node (literally just because I need npm to install vue and it comes with node)
 - Vue CLI because a google search told me this would make development faster (it did)